 Plantation farmers are looking to hear a deep, hollow sound when they tap the pod.
 This is a sign that the cocoa beans are lying loose within the pod and are no longer packed tight and in an unripened state.

-There are two main harvests a year which coincide with the rainy seasons; the largest, around November and then a second harvest in spring in April.
+There are two main harvests a year which coincide with the rainy seasons; the largest, around November and then a second harvest in spring in April each year.

 Cocoa trees do not start bearing beans until they are around three years old and with their most fertile period being between ten to twelve years of age.

 How many pods does a cocoa tree produce in a year?